CoDCrafted/DiscordStatusAnimator/README.md

 # WARNING

+Usage of this software may be considered a "self-bot", which is disallowed on Discord.

-Excessive use of this software (spamming) may result in your account being banned.
+Excessive use of this software (spamming) may result in your discord account being banned.
 Keep the interval high to reduce the possibility of this.

 I do not accept responsibility for what you do with this software, be careful.